 IKEA Singapore uses humor and hilarious puns in their storytelling videos to illustrate practical storage and furniture solutions.

 This video is entitled Improve Your Private Life and is narrated by Fille Güte, a “Shelf-Help Guru”.
 It features a typical husband and wife arguing about the lack of space in their bedroom – and then the Shelf-Help Guru comes in with a solution: IKEA’s Pax wardrobe, Malm drawers, Komplement interior fittings, etc.:

-The video uses humor:
+The video uses humor to great effect:

-- Wife: I just wish you knew what to do with your junk.
+- Wife: “I just wish you knew what to do with your junk.”